Posted by: jwhes | November 13, 2025

 We continue to pray for Damber’s family – Sumi as she continues her recovery following cancer treatment, for Sumi’s three nieces Ameera, Anupaa, and Anuka in the camp in Nepal and for Damber’s mother, Dhan Khadka as she faces health issues.
 Damber and Sumi are grateful for the prayers and support of the congregation.

-From Prairie to Pine Region: Peace Sunday; Reformation Sunday
+From Prairie to Pine Region: Remembrance Sunday

 Trinity provides Church Services at the St. Norbert Personal Care Home and the Waverley/Rosewood Retirement Community.
 We provide a half-hour service at St. Norbert on the first Thursday of every month at 10:30 am and at the Waverley/Rosewood on the second Wednesday of every month at 10 am.
 If you would like to join us please contact Nancy or Terry DeLong at (204) 254-3450 or nanter1@shaw.ca.